 I belong to that generation which grew up in the newness of a gamut of cable TV channels offering a further gamut of programs to be watched for all age groups.
 Though our parents tried to the best of their abilities to monitor our TV viewing habits, there always were enough gaps (and huge ones I must say) which exposed us to a lot that wasn’t appropriate for us to watch (this I realise now only after becoming a parent myself).

-Nevertheless, i reminisce about those years now with a lot of fondness and ridicule because exposure to the high family drama and continuous colloquy between the characters led me to shape a good amount of opinions and I started perceiving matters accordingly.
+Nevertheless, I reminisce about those years now with both fondness and ridicule because exposure to the high family drama and continuous colloquy between the characters led me to shape a good amount of opinions and I started perceiving matters accordingly.

 So, when Nick came into our world, I and AJ had know each other for almost 6 years – 3 years pre-marriage and 3 years post marriage.
 Initially I kept wondering how our relationship was to take a turn for good after having known each other for such a long time.
 So I asked my friends who had just become parents.

 For the general awareness of the reader, I put the same query for all the parent friends.
 And the query was, “So have you and your spouse gotten closer post your bachcha’s birth?”
 Below I have put down some really interesting replies.

 Reply One – More Me Time